izzyreiff/jellycledata/README.md

 python info2nfo.py -o output.nfo
 ```

-You can also not specify an output file name, and it will default to `movie.nfo`.
+You may also choose not to specify an output file name, and it will default to `movie.nfo`.

 ## Input Format
 The input file (info.txt) should follow a specific format to ensure proper conversion.
 Each info.txt file should contain the following information:

 - Title: The title of the show.
 - Tour: The tour or production name (if applicable).
-- Date: The date of the show in one of the following formats: "Month Day, Year", "Year", or "Month, Year".
+- Date: The date of the show in one of the following formats: "Month Day, Year", "Month, Year", or "Year".
+- Director: The show's director.
 - Format: The format of the show (e.g., Video, Audio, Highlights).
 - Cast: The cast members and their respective roles.
 - Notes: Additional notes or information about the show (optional).